dantn0902/PersonalityTest/README.md

 # PersonalityTest
-project 1 - i want to try to make a quiz
+I wanted to try to make a quiz as an easy summer project.

-Future ideas:
-I thought this could be a good summer project to learn more coding. especially HTML.
-It was inspired by the cosmos personality test
+I have made HTML websites before and thought this could help me refress what i could and put a fun twist to it.
+This project was inspired by the cosmos personality test.